Mechanical computers could help explore an extremely unwelcoming planet.

 Scientists are working on a rover that might be able to better explore Venus.
 The planet’s hellish atmosphere creates pressures that would crush most submarines.
 Its average surface temperature is 864 degrees Fahrenheit (462 degrees Celsius), high enough to melt lead.

 A good watch can take a beating and keep on ticking.
-With the right parts, can a rover do the same on a planet like Venus?
+With the right parts, can a rover do the same on an inhospitable planet like Venus?

 AREE was first proposed in 2015 by Jonathan Sauder, a mechatronics engineer at JPL.
 He was inspired by mechanical computers, which use levers and gears to make calculations rather than electronics.